 Seed2Feed Foundation helps in initiating projects for creating sustainable food chains near large urban areas in developing countries.
 We are active in Africa in initiating projects, bringing parties together, and providing funding solutions and services.

-Nigerian city Lagos is expected to grow to be the third largest city in the world by 2050.
-Today already 25% of Africans are Nigerian.
-Seed2Feed works together with Nigerian partners like Nihort, The African Farmers Stories, and JMSF agribusiness in horticulture value chain development.
+Lagos, a Nigerian city is expected to grow to be the third-largest city in the world by 2050.
+Today, already 25% of Africans are Nigerian.
+Seed2Feed works together with Nigerian partners like Nihort, The African Farmers Stories, and JMSF Agribusiness in horticulture value chain development.
 Read More

 In Uganda, the protected cultivation of vegetables is in its early stages.
 Together with local entrepreneurs and a student team assisted by Holland Greentech, Seed2Feed facilitated the first steps in greenhouse cultivation in Kisoro area, Uganda.